WillMcIntosh/JavaScript30/README.md

 ### 2. JS and CSS clock

 Using the provided index.html file, followed along and learned some CSS tips to transition and rotate objects, including `transform-origin: 100%` to move the point at which the object (in this case the clock hands) rotates about.
 By default this is the center (50%), and changing the value to 100% moves the origin all the way to the right.
-After following along with the second hand code, I paused and did the minutes and hours by myself.
+After following along with the second hand JavaScript code, I paused and did the minutes and hours by myself.
 I also added some if statements to prevent the hands from jumping all over the place when they moved from the 12:00 position onward.